SUSYUSTC/MathTranslate/README.md

 4. Run `translate.sh` in this folder then `main.pdf` (and `main.tex`) is all you need!
 5. Since this project is small, sometimes you need to slightly change the final tex file for compilation.
-6. The current code is translating English into Chinese.
+6. The default code is translating English into Chinese.
 If you want to translate from/to other languages, you just need to change `language_from` and `language_to` in `MathTranslate/scripts/translate_tex.py`

 ## Features
 1. If your screenshot images are in order, the paragraphs splited by pages/figures will be automatically connected